In case you didn’t read the “Farewell” post, but you still want to follow my new blog:

 Well, I guess this is goodbye.
 I love you all.
 It’s been fun.

-Anonymous asked: If people have compared you to Jesus before, would you also compare yourself to Jesus?
+Anonymous said: If people have compared you to Jesus before, would you also compare yourself to Jesus?

 This is the oldest message in my entire ask box.
 I received this message shortly after starting this blog, and for some reason never got around to answering it.
 I guess now’s the time.